aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/bottom/_index.md

 title: ShapeBase.Bottom
 linktitle: Bottom
 second_title: Aspose.Words for .NET API Reference
-description: ShapeBase property.
+description: ShapeBase Bottom property.
 Gets the position of the bottom edge of the containing block of the shape in C#.
 type: docs
 weight: 60
 url: /net/aspose.words.drawing/shapebase/bottom/